Hali Flickinger

 Hali Flickinger (born July 7, 1994) is an American retired swimmer who specializes in freestyle, butterfly, and individual medley events.
 She represents the Cali Condors of the International Swimming League.

 Flickinger qualified for the 2016 Summer Olympics in the 200 meter butterfly and finished seventh in the finals.
-For the 2020 Summer Olympics, Flickinger qualified to compete in the 200 meter butterfly and 400 meter individual medley, and she won the bronze medal in both events.
+For the 2020 Summer Olympics, Flickinger qualified to compete in the 200 meter butterfly and 400 meter individual medley, and won the bronze medal in both events.

 Career

 Early career

 Flickinger grew up in Spring Grove, Pennsylvania, and swam for coach Michael Brooks at the York YMCA Aquatic Club.
 She graduated from Spring Grove Area High School, where she was a three-time Scholastic All-American.
 She was the national champion at the 2011 and 2012 YMCA Short Course national championships in the 200 yard butterfly, where she set a new event record both years.
 Internationally, she won silver in the 4 × 200 meter freestyle relay as a member of the prelim team and bronze in the 200 meter individual medley at the 2011 FINA Swimming World Cup meet in Moscow, Russia.

 Collegiately, Flickinger helped the Georgia Bulldogs swimming and diving women's team win the NCAA Division I women's team title in 2013, 2014, and 2016.
 She graduated from the University of Georgia in 2017 with a degree in finance.